 **THIS TOUR IS No. 1 ON TRIPEADVISOR!**

-Next tour: No public dates until the guide manages to finish porking his way through that plate of cow pie.
+Next tour: Fri 8 February 2019, if the guide manages to finish porking his way through that plate of cow pie.

 Horrors?
 Most certainly.
 Towards the end of the 19th century the Ministry of Health conducted a survey of local milk.
 Of 62,133 samples tested, 4,773 were found to be impure.
 In one case the milk contained one heaped-up teaspoonful of cow dung per gallon.
 They also found that self-raising flour contained traces of lead and arsenic, and jam small pieces of ham bone.